Slappps/Capstone-BCBS-Project/README.md

 May need to set up DB connection<br>
 Must need to set up vector storage<br>

+**Milestone3:** Simplification and structure changes for CPT coding workflow.<br>

+Focused on updating the functionality and accuracy of cpt tagging<br>
+User must be able to pull CPT codes based on a doctors note<br>
+Project must implement updated CPT codes<br>
+Agent must only pull from provided data, and not make up its own codes.

+**Execution:**<br>
+The files can be downloaded from the main git, and run via N8N<br>
+Please create a qdrant account to store data<br>
+Will need an open ai account<br>

 **Release Notes**<br>
 Version 1<br>
 Include a section called, "Release notes" - explain what is working in this submission (add explanation if this is not consistent with the milestone as described in the Project Plan)<br>